Battery lease explained

 Poland (except Nissan Leaf & e-NV200)

 Portugal (except Nissan Leaf & e-NV200)

 Slovenia (except Renault Fluence, Nissan Leaf & e-NV200)

 Sweden (except Renault Fluence, Nissan Leaf & e-NV200)

 Exports to Malta were possible by transferring contracts to RCI Italy, but this process is currently on hold due to problems setting up the agreements.
 A new solution is being sought and transfers may be possible in the future.

 When hiring your battery, it has a guaranteed state of health, which is typically 75%.
 In my view, its quite likely by the time cars get to the age when they are needing a replacement battery under this guarantee, the battery sizes would have increased and a swap out may be for the newer larger battery.
-For example, the new Renault Zoe currently has a 41kWh battery pack, which is in the same enclosure as the previous 22kWh battery.
+For example, the new Renault Zoe currently has a 41kWh battery pack, which is in the same size and enclosure as the previous 22kWh battery.
 Battery density is improving and at the same time prices are falling.
-The new 41kWh battery pack now costs the same or less than the 22kWh battery did.
+The new 41kWh battery pack now costs less than the 22kWh battery at launch.
 Therefore, its likely Renault will only be supplying the 41kWh battery (or whatever is the current capacity in the same enclosure) in the future, resulting in giving the car a new lease of life and a doubling in range.
 In the same way, the Renault Kangoo ZE battery is currently 33kWh on the new models and is in the same enclosure as the older 22kWh.

 Owners can also soon purchase a battery upgrade, even if they hire their battery, and benefit from the increased battery capacity and improved range.
 See battery upgrades in the Zoe guide for more information.